 An Aurora bail bondsman is available to answer your call 24 hours a day, 7 days a week.
 Any jail time.
-We are here to provide help and our services to you when you need an Aurora bail bond.
-Call us to get free advice when a loved one is arrested in the Aurora area, or contact us with any questions
+We are here to provide help and our services to you when you need Aurora bail bonds.
+Call us to get free advice when a loved one is arrested in the Aurora area.
+Feel free to contact us with any questions

 Helpful Information: How Aurora Bail Bonds Work:

-- Per bond, the jail collects a $50 fee
+- The jail collects a $10 fee per bond.

 - Learn more about us, and each of our professional agents.